godotengine/godot-docs/classes/class_cpuparticles2d.rst

 | *Getter*  | get_fixed_fps()      |
 +-----------+----------------------+

 The particle system's frame rate is fixed to a value.
-For instance, changing the value to 2 will make the particles render at 2 frames per second.
+For example, changing the value to 2 will make the particles render at 2 frames per second.
 Note this does not slow down the simulation of the particle system itself.

 ----